 Inaki Williams, for much of his life, had lived a lie, even if through no fault of his.

-The rest of the world – and, perhaps, Inaki himself – had always believed the well-documented story, over the years, about how one of his parents, Ghanaian, had met and married the other, Liberian, before migrating to the Spanish city of Bilbao and starting a family there.
+The rest of the world – and, perhaps, Inaki himself – had always believed the well-documented story, told over the years, about how one of his parents, a Ghanaian, had met and married the other, a Liberian, before migrating to the Spanish city of Bilbao and starting a family there.

 As Inaki, the first of their two footballing sons, grew up and found a career in the sport, that erroneous tale about his background followed him along, until he let the cat out of the bag himself in an interview with Madrid-based football journalist Sid Lowe originally published in October 2021 by The Guardian.

 It wasn’t the first time Inaki had openly told the story, actually, but this version filled in other gaps about his actual roots, shedding light on the torrid journey that brought his dad and mom to their present station and the bit of falsehood concocted to secure and guarantee refugee status.

 “[My immigrant parents] reached Melilla, climbed the fence and the civil guard detained them,” he told Lowe.

 “They didn’t have papers and came as migrants, so you get sent back.
 When they were in jail a lawyer from [the Catholic aid organisation] Caritas who spoke English said: ‘The only thing you can try is tell them you’re from a country at war.’
 They tore up their Ghanaian papers and said they were from Liberia to apply for political asylum.”

 Thus was the creation of an illusion which would change the young family’s life forever, but also obscure – for a good while – the truth about Inaki’s origins.
 The only countries he had ties to, it turned out, were Spain – where he was born – and Ghana, from where both of his parents hail.